By Dr. Mercola

 A less known fact is that insulin also stores magnesium.
 But if your cells become resistant to insulin, you can't store magnesium so you lose it through urination.

 Intracellular magnesium relaxes muscles.
 What happens when you can't store magnesium because the cell is resistant?
 You lose magnesium and your blood vessels constrict.

 This causes an increase in blood pressure and a reduction in energy since intracellular magnesium is required for all energy producing reactions that take place in the cell.

 But most importantly, magnesium is also necessary for the action of insulin and the manufacture of insulin.
 When you raise your insulin, you lose magnesium, and the cells become even more insulin resistant.
-Blood vessels constrict and glucose and insulin can't get to the tissues, which makes them more insulin resistant, so the insulin levels go up and you lose more magnesium.
+Blood vessels constrict and glucose and insulin can't get to the tissues, which make them more insulin resistant, so the insulin levels go up and you lose more magnesium.
 This is the vicious cycle that begins even before you were born.

 Insulin sensitivity starts to be determined the moment the sperm combines with the egg.
 If a pregnant woman eats a high-carbohydrate diet, which turns into sugar, animal studies have shown that the fetus will become more insulin resistant.

 Worse yet, researchers have used sophisticated measurements and found that if that fetus happens to be a female, the eggs of that fetus are more insulin resistant.
 Does that mean it is genetic?
 No, you can be born with something and it doesn't mean that it is genetic.
 Diabetes is not a genetic disease as such.
 You can have a genetic predisposition, but it should be an extremely rare disease.

 Sodium Retention: Congestive Heart Failure